 Alongside a clear government target, a CRMF should also be created to set clear objectives and maintain a firm, coordinated steer on the LCoE of TS moving forward.
-This had a proven track record of success during the early days of fixed bottom offshore wind where ORE Catapult ran the CRMF process which guided cost reduction from an LCoE of around £140/MWh in 2012 [54], to a strike price of £37.35/MWh at AR4 (projects to be commissioned 2026/27) [5], thus representing an LCoE decrease of over 70% in around 15 years.
-It must be stated that the cost reduction journey of TS will differ to that of fixed bottom offshore wind due to its smaller market size and the locational limitations that it faces.
-Regardless of this, if a flexible and strategic approach to TS cost reduction is to be feasible then an adequately structured CRMF will play a central role in ensuring that the desired rate of cost reduction is achieved in the medium and long-term.
+This had a proven track record of success during the early days of fixed bottom offshore wind where ORE Catapult ran the CRMF process which guided cost reduction from an LCoE of around £140/MWh in 2012 [54], to a strike price of £37.35/ MWh at AR4 (projects to be commissioned 2026/27) [5], thus representing an LCoE decrease of over 70% in around 15 years.
+It must be stated that the cost reduction journey of TS will differ to that of fixed bottom offshore wind to TS cost reduction is to be feasible then an adequately structured CRMF will play a central role in ensuring that the desired rate of cost reduction is achieved in the medium and long-term.